atroopa/flutter_dice/README.md

-# begginer
+# Flutter Dice

-A new Flutter project.
+A new Flutter super project.

 ## Getting Started